 Social media managers like Buffer and Hootsuite make it easy to schedule your company’s social media posts across several different channels, but they can get pricey for a small team trying to build a big presence online.

-For many solo marketers or startups, using Airtable and Zapier to schedule your social media posts is a cheaper way to manage all of your channels.
+If you're already using Airtable and Zapier, building an automation to schedule your social media posts can be a cheaper and more convenient way to manage all of your channels.

 In this post and in our video tutorial on YouTube, we’ll show you how you can use Airtable and a Zapier automation to build an automated social media calendar.

 The first thing you’ll need to do is create a new base and table in Airtable.
 This is where you’ll write and schedule all of your posts.

 You can add any columns you’d like to log data or organize your database (like the “Status” column in our example below), but the only strictly necessary columns will be:

 - Image (if you want to post images)

 You’ll also need a single-select “Platform” column if you want to post to multiple platforms with your calendar.
 We’ll cover this in more detail later.

 Make sure that your post date column is a date/time field, and make sure to upload your images directly to Airtable.
 Just posting a link to the image may not work correctly.

 Once all of your columns are set up, create a new view called “Ready to Post”, and filter the view to only display records with a checked box in the “Ready to Post” column.